wazuh/wazuh-cloudformation/production/README.md

 ## Optional DNS records

-`EnableDNSRecord`, `Subdomain` and `HostedZoneName` parameters configure the DNS records.
+Optionally it is possible to deploy DNS records for the loadbalancer, Wazuh nodes and Elastic Stack nodes.
+The `EnableDNSRecord`, `Subdomain` and `HostedZoneName` parameters configure the related Route 53 settings.

-- The DNS records can be enable/disable throught the `EnableDNSRecord` parameter.
+* `EnableDNSRecord` parameter enables/disables the DNS record usage.
-- The `Subdomain` parameter sets the subdomain name for the loadbalancer.
+* `HostedZoneName` sets the parent domain for the loadbalancer and the instances.
-- `HostedZoneName` sets the parent domain for the loadbalancer and the instances.
+* The `Subdomain` parameter sets the subdomain name for the loadbalancer.
-- The subdomain name is fixed for the Elastic Stack and Wazuh nodes.
+* Elastic Stack nodes and Wazuh nodes subdomain names are hardcoded on the CloudFormation template.

 ## Parameters template